maintained by Steven Aftergood

 - Wrongheaded "Protection", by Steven Aftergood, Bulletin of the Atomic Scientists, July/August 1999.
 "The Clinton administration's remarkable efforts to reduce the scope of government secrecy and promote declassification of Cold War records may be an unfortunate casualty of the Chinese nuclear espionage scandal."

-- White House Statement on Historical NSC Policy Documents, July 1. "the National Security Council staff has compiled a comprehensive historical list of 1,624 NSC policy documents from the Kennedy through the Bush
+- White House Statement on Historical NSC Policy Documents, July 1. "the National Security Council staff has compiled a comprehensive historical list of 1,624 NSC policy documents from the Kennedy through the Bush Administrations and have made them available to the general public on the NSC website."

 - New Revelations on General Pinochet and the United States, statement of Rep. George Miller, July 1.
-"I applaud the Administration for releasing yesterday's documents but I strongly urge them to continue to release documents on a timely basis from all
+"I applaud the Administration for releasing yesterday's documents but I strongly urge them to continue to release documents on a timely basis from all branches of the Administration, including the CIA."

 - Selected Documents from the Pinochet Era in Chile, presented by the National Security Archive, June 30.